Bag of Genres for Video Retrieval: Introduction

 Regardless of motion, many of the state-of-the-art solutions for feature extraction are based on visual dictionaries.
 Such dictionaries are commonly based on local patches, which are semantically poor.
 Therefore, both kinds of descriptors usually present the same property: the video feature vector has few semantics from the human perspective.

-In this paper, we present a novel approach for video representation in video genre retrieval tasks, called Bag-of-Genres~(BoG).
+In this paper, we present a novel approach for video representation, called Bag of Genres (BoG).
 The proposed method is based on dictionaries of genres created from genre classifiers.
 Each visual word in the BoG model is a genre-labeled region of the classification space defined by the classifier's model.
-Thus, the final video representation corresponds to an activation vector of its contents to each of the genres in the dictionary.
-Therefore, each component of the representation model has self-contained semantics and is directly related to a specific concept.
+The main advantages of the BoG model are the following: (i) each visual word explicitly contains semantics, which was learned from the labeled data by the genre classifier; (ii) the video representation corresponds to an activation vector of its contents to each of the genres in the dictionary, thus having one dimension for each genre; and (iii) compact representation, directly related to the number of genres in the dictionary.

-We validated the BoG model in the dataset of MediaEval Tagging Task of 2012.
+We validated the BoG model for video genre retrieval and for video event retrieval.
+In the first case, we used the dataset of MediaEval Tagging Task of 2012.
 We evaluate the importance of the genre classifier in the model as well as the quality of the BoG representation.
-Although the genre classifier has low accuracy, the BoG model could work well in the experiments.
-The results are comparable to the existing baselines, even BoG being much more compact.
+Although the genre classifier has low accuracy, the BoG model worked well in the experiments.
+The results are comparable to the existing baselines, but BoG is much more compact.
+In the second case, we used our best BoG representation to retrieve videos by event on the EVVE dataset.
+The results in this dataset indicate that the BoG approach outperforms state-of-the-art methods.

+The remainder of the paper is organized as follows.
+Section~\ref{sec:related} presents related work.
+Section~\ref{sec:bogmodel} explains the proposed BoG model.
+Section~\ref{sec:results} shows experiments and results, and Section~\ref{sec:conclusions} concludes the work indicating possible future work.